PRESS DIGEST- Financial Times - June 30

-* May rise in jobless rate is first increase since Nov last year, due largely to rise in people quitting to seek better jobs, new people entering job market

-June 30 The following are the top stories in the Financial Times.
+June 30 (Reuters) - The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.

 Headlines